Day 1 – Depart London Heathrow

 Mt Elbrus is the highest mountain in Europe; it stands 5642m above the Baksan Valley in the Caucasus mountain chain.
 For this expedition no advanced mountaineering experience is required.
-It is merely a winter trek in glaciated mountains achievable by anyone who is reasonably fit.
+This trek using winter walking skills in glaciated mountains and can be achievable by anyone who is reasonably fit.

 The stunning Caucasus mountain range forms a chain of high, alpine mountains separating Georgia from Russia.
 Elbrus forms part of this range and is the highest peak in Europe at 5642m of snow and rock.

 From the hotel you will undertake a series of day walking expeditions in the local mountains.
 This enables you to enjoy beautiful forested valleys, alpine meadows and glaciated mountain passes.
 This also helps you to acclimatise and gain experience in using an ice axe and crampons on some of the easiest slopes, while experiencing superb panoramas of the Caucasus mountain range.

 For the ascent of Elbrus we take the cable car system to the Garabashi Huts at 3800m.
 Here you will spend a day relaxing and walking part of the way for acclimatisation before ascending the peak at night.
 If the weather conditions are unsuitable on the first night this trip is flexible enough to give you a second opportunity to reach the summit on the following night.

 After the ascent of Elbrus is complete you will use the cable car system to return to the hotel and the following day you will fly back to the UK.

 The cost of the trip is £2,295.
 There is a £250 trip deposit (non-refundable or transferable) to book your place.
 The remaining balance is covered in small instalments between the time of booking and the time of departure

 The price is all inclusive; covering accommodation, flights, transfers, city tours, guides, porters, cooks and all food throughout your expedition.
 The price also covers a local training day for the group.